How Alexa and Google Assistant can do a better job talking about coronavirus

 ‘Should I take a COVID-19 test?’

 When I asked “Where can I get tested for COVID-19?,” Alexa shared local business listings; Google Assistant said, “Sorry, I’m not sure how to help.”
 When I asked Alexa, “Should I take a COVID-19 test?,” it recommended a voice app called Egg Test that helps you understand whether eggs in your refrigerator are still fresh.
+Testing by Vox triggered different results about a week ago.

 Perhaps it’s unfair to expect Alexa and Google Assistant to have answers those questions given that there’s an apparent lack of test availability or coordination that’s prevented many Americans who were showing symptoms to get tested.
 But as testing ramps up in the weeks ahead, being able to direct people to local resources will be much more important.